joedono/House-of-Z/11-the-pursuit-of-deadliness/01-frost-friends.md

 # Frost Friends
 The party is making their way up the mountains to Durrstaft.
-They left an old friend alive in Frostfall Pass who will come back for blood once it smells the party's scent on the wind.
-Katarina Tsolka's Snow Mutant.
+It's been 50-60 days since the party defeated Katarina Tsolka.
+The party left the Snow Mutant alive, and it's been busy.

 TODO